fbrogers/plokker/README.md

-# plokker
+# Plokker

-Panning Plokker for the Masses
+Panning Plokker for the masses.